Garmin Forerunner 255 vs 955: Which Running Watch Should You Choose

 Basically, you can select Strava segments and send them to your watch.
 Then, while you’re running your watch will let you know when a segment is beginning, guide you through the segment, and compare your performance live against a target.

-This could help you hit a personal best – or it could help you topple the local king of the hill.
+This could help you hit a personal best – or it could help you topple the local king of the mountain.
 I imagine this is less widely useful than it would have been a few years ago – before Strava hid most of the segment features behind a paywall.
-But if you are a subscriber, then this adds some great functionality.
+But if you are a subscriber, then this adds some great functionality to your Garmin (and to Strava).

 Garmin Golf Features